boostorg/redis/README.md

 }
 ```

-The structure of how to send commands is evident from the code above
+The general structure about how to send commands is evident from the
+code above

 * Create a `aedis::resp3::request` object and add commands.
 * Declare responses as elements of a `std::tuple`.